momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 }
 ```

-`cargo test` does no longer warn dead code.
+`cargo test` no longer warns dead code.

-By following this structure, files can easily organized using ordinal module system.
-Suppose that `test_a.rs` becomes bigger and should be devided. `test_a` folder now has `helper.rs` and `submod.rs`:
+By following this structure, files can easily organized using the ordinal module system.
+Suppose that `test_a.rs` has become bigger and should be divided. `test_a` folder now has `helper.rs` and `submod.rs`:

 ```
 tests